charlotteaashley/typo-design-template/_posts/2021-10-11-typography-in-childrens-books.md

 **What the Ladybird Heard at the Seaside:**

+The picture book illustrated by Lydia Monks is an efficient example of using *sans-serif* font with slight uses of the *handwriting* typeface, this again gives the illusion of one of the characters within the book has written it, or the children readers themselves.
+The lettering of

 ![Example of a Waterstones 2020 Children's Book which shows a sans-serif typeface as the display font.](../uploads/screenshot-2021-10-16-at-15.24.44.png)